 It’s Time to go Lobstering in Florida

-The two day mini season happens July 24 and 25, 2013.
+The two day mini season happens July 30 and 31, 2014, always taking place on the last full Wednesday and Thursday of July each year.
 Regular lobster season takes place from August 6 – March 31.
 Destination Cuisine will be heading to Marathon, FL on opening day August 6.
 We will let you know how this season’s lobster supply looks.